freakyfanny/flickrGalleryAngular2/README.md

-# freakyfannygallery
+# flickrGallleryAngular2
-Gallery that uses Flickr API
+Gallery that uses Flickr API thats implemented using Angular2.